• Skip to primary navigation

 Milk Paint, Chalk Paint and Latex Paint all adhere really well on unfinished furniture.
 You might need to lighly sand the piece if it is really smooth but for an unfinished piece with no cleaning products on the surface, you will have no problem using all three paints without a primer.

-Best Paint for Painted Furniture
+Best Clear Coat for Painted Furniture

-For a previously painted piece, all three of these paints will work well but I strongly suggest lightly sanding.
+For a previously painted piece, all three of these paints will work well but I prefer latex paint specifically Benjamin Moore Advance.
 For best results, use a primer.
 I like to buy tinted primer so that it saves me a step of an extra coat of paint.
-The tinted primer gives great coverage and often removes a step by replacing a coat of paint.
-If you use milk paint, you want to add the bonding agent if you don’t want a chippy look.

 For my project gallery of painted furniture pieces, click here: